-If your child is currently receiving El services and you believe that he or she may need preschool special education services, you must refer your child to the New York City Department of Education (DOE).
+If your child is currently receiving EI services and you believe that he or she may need preschool special education services, you must refer your child to New York City Public Schools (NYCPS).
 This is done by writing a referral letter to the Committee on Preschool Special Education (CPSE).
-Your El service coordinator can help you write the letter and instructions can be found on page 8.
+Your EI service coordinator can help you write the letter and instructions can be found on page 8.

 El services are scheduled to end on a child's 3rd birthday.
 At least six months before your child turns 3, your child's El service coordinator should begin supporting you with the transition process.